The Power of Greedy for Online Minimum Cost Matching on the Line: Greedy is Constant Competitive in the Fully Random Model

 Given a request $r_t$, let $I(r_t)$ be the leaf interval to which $r_t$ belongs and $J(r_t)$ be the lowest-level ancestor interval of $I(r_t)$ in the tree such that $J(r_t)\cap S_{t-1}\neq \emptyset$, i.e., such that $J(r_t)$ contains some free servers when request $r_t$ arrives.
-The hierarchical greedy algorithm matches $r_t$ to a free server in $J(r_t)$.
+The hierarchical greedy algorithm matches $r_t$ to any free server in $J(r_t)$.
 For our purposes, we assume that it matches $r_t$ to the closest free server in $J(r_t)$.
-A request $r_t$ is said to be matched at level $\ell$ if $J(r_t)\in \mathcal{I}_{\ell}$.
+A request $r_t$ is said to be \textit{matched at level $\ell$} if $J(r_t)\in \mathcal{I}_{\ell}$.
 There are two known results about hierarchical greedy that are important for our analysis.
-The first one upper bounds the number of requests matched at each level and the second one is its constant competitiveness.
+The first one upper bounds the number of requests matched at each level.